 The Deeper Thinking Podcast

-For those drawn to perceptual humility, philosophical depth, and the subtle ethics of not-knowing.
+For anyone drawn to philosophical recursion, silent testimony, and the hidden cost of coherence.

 Reflections